alayna101/Photo-Deduplicator-Python./README.md

 * **Environment:** Developed and executed on Android via Termux using the Gemini CLI.

 ## Professional Background
 Coming from a background in **English and Loan Documentation**, I prioritize data accuracy and thorough documentation.
-This project demonstrates my ability to bridge the gap between technical automation and meticulous data integrity.